 - Set your modesty aside.
 You can speak confidently about what makes you a front-runner without sounding egotistical.

 - Avoid rambling.
 Keep your answer focused, packed with useful information, and appropriately brief.

 Hiring managers have a professional reputation to protect.
 They do this by finding the best possible candidates for each position; it's up to you to show that you fit that description.

 Spend time preparing for this common question, and your answer may sound something like this:

 I have a sales background, customer service experience, and IT skills.
 This combination makes me an especially valuable IT manager.
 I understand the needs of the sales staff and customers and how to create, manage, and maintain systems that support the overall functioning of the company.
-Because I have a global perspective on the company’s functioning, I am better able to anticipate and take steps to solve problems or avoid them entirely.
+Because I have this global perspective, I am better able to anticipate and take steps to solve systemic, interdepartmental challenges or avoid them entirely.